monsooncommerce/sensu-docker/README.md

 Dockerfile to Create a CentOS 6.x Sensu Server Initially forked from https://github.com/petecheslock/sensu-docker

-Grab the original Ubuntu-based container from the docker index here.  https://index.docker.io/u/steeef/sensu-centos
+Grab the original Ubuntu-based container from the docker index here.  https://index.docker.io/u/steeef/sensu-docker

-In some cases it's faster to build the docker container locally rather than pulling from the index.
-`sudo docker build github.com/steeef/sensu-docker`

 This is for testing only - SSL is not setup/configured for the server and clients.